 If you'd prefer a cash back card that doesn't require you to think like an extreme couponer, check out some of these offers:

 Blue Cash Preferred® Card from American Express.
 As the Holy Grail of cash back cards, only a chosen few will have credit scores high enough to qualify for its cash back offer on purchases of 6 percent cash back at US supermarkets up to $6,000 per year in purchases, 3 percent cash back on gasoline at US gas stations and 3 percent cash back at select US department stores, 1 percent cash back on other purchases.
 There is a $75 annual fee and cash back is received in the form of Rewards Dollars that can be redeemed as a statement credit.
 Terms and limitations apply.
 If you've got the credit score of a mere mortal, you'll likely still qualify for this card's little cousin, the Blue Cash Everyday® Card from American Express.
-Cash back offer: 3 percent at US supermarkets, up to $6,000 per year in purchases, 2 percent cash back on gasoline at US gas stations and 2 percent cash back at select US department stores, 1 percent cash back on other purchases.
+This card has a cash back offer: 3 percent at US supermarkets, up to $6,000 per year in purchases, 2 percent cash back on gasoline at US gas stations and 2 percent cash back at select US department stores, 1 percent cash back on other purchases.
 And no annual fee.
 Terms and limitations apply.
 For both cards: Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 Terms and Restrictions Apply.